achmadbauravindah/forecasting_goldprice_app/README.md

 ## Model Evaluation

-The model is evaluated using three metrics: Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+The model is evaluated using three metrics: Mean Absolute Error (MAE) and Mean Squared Error (MSE).
 These metrics provide information on how closely the model's predictions align with the actual values.

 ## Note